OISF/suricata/doc/userguide/configuration/suricata-yaml.rst

 'reject', or 'ignore'.

 Reassembling a stream is an expensive operation.
 With the option depth you can control how far into a stream reassembly is done.
-By default this is 1MB.
+The default provided suricata.yaml is set to 1MB, but if the field is absent from the configuration, value 0 (meaning "unlimited") is used.
 This setting can be overridden per stream by the protocol parsers that do file extraction.

 Inspection of reassembled data is done in chunks.
 The size of these